Skip to content

 Unlike the standard tab, the new Incognito tab in Chrome will not save any data in the browser.
 Your browsing history, cookies & cache, etc., are temporarily stored and immediately wiped out on closing the incognito browsing session.

 Hence, you can’t even open recently closed tabs in Chrome Android while browsing in incognito mode.
-Follow these steps to start Incognito mode:

-2. Tap the More vertical 3dots icon menu for options and select New Incognito Tab from the list.
+2. Tap the More vertical 3-dots icon menu for options and select New Incognito Tab from the list.

-Open New Incognito Tab in Chrome for Android option menu
+Open New Incognito Tab in Chrome for Android option menuIt will open the incognito tab in your browser.

-If you want to add more incognito tabs, tap the Multi-tab icon multi tab icon in incognito mode.
+If you want to add more incognito tabs, tap the Multi-tab multi tab icon in incognito mode.
 Hit the Plus plus add icon icon to add more incognito tabs in the same session.

 To close the incognito tab: